Sean Murray (field hockey)

 Sean Murray (born 5 May 1997) is an Irish field hockey player who plays as a midfielder for Belgian Hockey League club Gantoise and the Irish national team.

 He represented Ireland at the 2018 Men's Hockey World Cup.
 At club level, he was a member of the Lisnagarvey team that won the 2015–16 Men's Irish Hockey League title.

 Early years, family and education

 Murray was educated at Wallace High School and at Queen's University Belfast, where he gained a maths degree.
-His father, Mark Murray, is involved with Lisnagarvey Hockey Club in various roles including as a coach, and his older siblings, Laura and Stephen and younger brother Daniel are also field hockey players.
+His father, Mark Murray, is involved with Lisnagarvey Hockey Club in various roles including as a coach, and several of his siblings are also field hockey players.